jcockbain/jamescockbain.com/content/pages/cv.md

 *September 2014 - June 2018*

-Masters project: *UAVs with precise position knowledge*.
+Master's project: *UAVs with precise position knowledge*.
 Developing mathematical models in Python to combine data from different sensors onboard a drone, with the aim of locating its position to within 1mm, for use in adaptive optics within astronomy.

 ## Technical Skills